Ottoman period and the destruction of Parthenon

-It must be noted that Athens did not have effective defence system, only Latins made some efforts and built Rizokastro Wall.
+It must be noted that Athens did not have effective defense system, only Latins made some efforts and built Rizokastro Wall, in order to avoid Ottoman conquest.

 So, shortly after the fall on Constantinople to the Ottoman Turks, on July 1456, the Athens’ administration peacefully passed to the Ottomans from the Latins, and the Abbot of Kaisariani monastery was the mediator according to information of French doctor Jacob Spon (1675).
 Special privileges of Mehmed the Conqueror that were granted to Athenians, free religion and autonomy, guaranteed the fast redevelopment of the city.
 In 1466 Athens was plundered by Venetians (during wars 1463-1479).
 So the city was becoming more Ottoman outside and Christian Orthodox inside.